 - Excessive flatulence

 In more severe cases, you may experience weight loss, anemia and nutritional deficiencies.
 The more severe forms of SIBO typically occur in elderly people, after gastrointestinal surgery, and in those who have altered motor function of the digestive tract.
 However, SIBO can occur in individuals who have a seemingly normal digestive tract, as well as those with IBS, celiac disease, and inflammatory bowel diseases (IBD).

 Celiac Disease Treatment

-Currently, treatment for celiac disease involves following a lifelong gluten-free diet, similar to those with wheat allergies.
+Currently, treatment for celiac disease involves following a lifelong gluten-free diet.
 This means strictly avoiding:

 - Barley and rye